 Engineering Mission Statement

-The Sanitation Division provides residents and businesses with trash and recyclables collection services and operates the City landfill and recycling drop-off center.
-Services are provided through six work groups including residential container collection, uncontained trash collection, recycling collection, commercial front-load collection, commercial roll-off collection, and landfill operations.
+The Sanitation Division provides residents and businesses with trash collection services and operates the City landfill.
+Services are provided through five work groups including residential container collection, uncontained trash collection, commercial front-load collection, commercial roll-off collection, and landfill operations.

 Sanitation Mission Statement